-The mobile phone has become a democratizing tool for our world.
-As children grow up with these devices in their hands, it's imperative that we as a society teach our youth how to use this tool to communicate effectively.
+The mobile phone is a democratizing tool for our world.
+Even as digital natives grow up using these devices daily, there are lessons to learn about how to use this tool to communicate effectively with a wide audience.
 Video storytelling is a skill that needs to become as ubiquitous in youth education as writing a complete sentence.

-We've seen numerous organizations educating youth in mobile filmmaking.
-While mastering this valuable skill, each program instills valuable lessons in their students, preparing them for life.
+Numerous organizations are working to educate youth in in the art and techniques of mobile filmmaking.
+While mastering this skill, each program instills valuable lessons in their students.

 Here, we've highlighted three of these organizations.
-We showcase lessons you can use and provide additional resources to help with your program.
+We showcase useful lessons and provide additional resources to help with your program.

 We Make Movies